 Mr. Coleman has served as a director since January 2011.
-He has served as the Chief Executive Officer of Bell Industries since January 2010, and has been a director since January 2007.
+He has served as the Chief Executive Officer of Bell Industries since January 2010, and has been a director of Bell Industries since January 2007.
 Mr. Coleman has served as an investment professional with NCM since July 2005, including as Managing Director (June 2012 to present) and Vice President (July 2005 through May 2012).
-Mr. Coleman previously served as the Interim Chief Executive Officer of Bell Industries from July 2007 to January 2010 and the Interim Chief Financial Officer of Pizza Inn from July 2006 to January 2007.
+Mr. Coleman previously served as the Interim Chief Executive Officer of Pizza Inn from June 2012 to November 2012, the Interim Chief Executive Officer of Bell Industries from July 2007 to January 2010 and the Interim Chief Financial Officer of Pizza Inn from July 2006 to January 2007.
 Prior to joining NCM, Mr. Coleman served as a portfolio analyst with Lockhart Capital Management, L.P., an investment partnership, from October 2003 to June 2005.
 From March 2002 to October 2003, Mr. Coleman served as an associate with Hunt Investment Group, L.P., a private investment group.
 Previously, Mr. Coleman was an associate director with the Mergers & Acquisitions Group of UBS.
 Mr. Coleman is also a director of Pizza Inn and several privately held companies.
 During the past five years, Mr. Coleman also served as a director of Nashua.